live-composer/live-composer-page-builder/readme.txt

 == Description ==

-= Create Stunning Websites Visually =
+= 👓 Create Stunning Websites Visually =

-[Live Composer](https://livecomposerplugin.com/) is the most innovative website builder for WordPress.
-Create stunning custom page designs in real-time right on your page.
+[Live Composer page builder](https://livecomposerplugin.com/) is complete and feature-reach website builder for WordPress.
+In our page builder, you get most of the features for free paying only for [Woo-Commerce support](https://livecomposerplugin.com/downloads/woocommerce-page-builder/?utm_source=wp-admin&utm_medium=changelog&utm_campaign=woo-integration) and [advanced integrations](https://livecomposerplugin.com/downloads/extensions/?utm_source=wp-admin&utm_medium=changelog&utm_campaign=add-ons) (ACF, CPT, Mega Menus).
+Create stunning custom page designs in real-time.
 Drag & drop front-end editing is a perfectly intuitive way to create and customize great looking websites.

 Do it yourself with easy content editing in real-time.
 Save your money on expensive coding and customization services.
-No tech skills needed.
+No tech skills needed to create professional websites in our page builder.
 Live Composer is a great tool for web designers, digital marketing specialists, WordPress theme developers and freelance consultants.
+Learn our page builder once and cut your website building time with every next project.
 Create an exceptional landing page, portfolio or fully featured pro website for your client.

-= Over 50,000 Site Owners Chose Live Composer =
+= 🏆 Over 50,000 Site Owners Chose Live Composer page builder =

-You can trust our page builder.
-It's a proven solution for your business.
-100% open source and backed by the experienced team of web developers.
-We are on the market for more than 2 years.
+You can trust our plugin.
+100% open source page builder backed by the experienced team of web developers.
+Our page builder on the market for more than 2 years.
 All the major bugs already fixed and new updates released regularly.
-Every day our developers work on code improvement and new features.
-Our support is exceptional but still free.
+Every day our developers work on code improvements and new features.
+With a purchase of any [premium extension](https://livecomposerplugin.com/downloads/extensions/?utm_source=wp-admin&utm_medium=changelog&utm_campaign=add-ons) you also getting access to our exceptional one-to-one support.

-= Get Started Without Reading Any Documentation =
+= 📙 Our Page Builder comes with an [extensive documentation](https://livecomposer.help/), but you don't need it =

 Site design customization or page layout changes shouldn't be difficult or expensive.
-Our page builder is easy to use without reading any documentation.
+Our page builder is easy to use without reading [any documentation](https://livecomposer.help/).
 You'll be building beautiful custom WordPress site designs in no time.
 Create multi-media rich pages with very little effort: add new sections, rearrange columns, and add media from the same screen.
 It's a perfect solution for ALL users.
 No technical skills required.

-= Create Custom Page Layouts in Minutes =
+= ⏳ Create Custom Page Layouts in Minutes =

-Live Composer is a simple but very powerful [WordPress site builder](https://livecomposerplugin.com/).
+Live Composer page builder is a simple but very powerful [WordPress site builder](https://livecomposerplugin.com/).
 Customize every little detail on your website or build stunning custom pages from scratch.

-= Well Integrated With WordPress =
+= 🎯 Well Integrated With WordPress =

 Our page builder works with works with any standard compliant WordPress theme.
 It's fully compatible with other plugins like Yoast WP SEO or contact form builders.
 We also have a [marketplace with free and premium themes](https://livecomposerplugin.com/themes/) created especially for Live Composer.

-= No Code Left Behind When the Plugin Deactivated =
+= ♻ No Code Left Behind When the Plugin Deactivated =

-Unlike other page builders, Live Composer doesn't leave behind horrible amount of shortcodes when the plugin deactivated.
+Unlike other page builders, Live Composer doesn't leave behind the horrible amount of shortcodes when the plugin deactivated.
 It's not a commitment to a single plugin.
 We don't lock you.
 It's easy to start using any other page builder without a need to remove all the custom shortcodes before implementing a new solution.

-= 100% Open Source =
+= ⭐ 100% Open Source Page Builder =

-Previously a premium plugin, Live Composer page builder is now free fully functional plugin.
+Previously a premium plugin, Live Composer page builder is now a free fully functional plugin.
 Actively developed by [professional web developers](https://livecomposerplugin.com/) it has a bright future for years to come.

-= No Coding Skills Required =
+= 🙈 No Coding Skills Required =

 Anyone can build pro website with Live Composer page builder.
 No coding or technical skills required.
 Our site builder will generate all the code for you.

-= Export/Import Sections, Layouts or while Pages =
+= 🌀 Export/Import Sections, Layouts or while Pages =

 Export any page section or the whole page.
 Reuse layout or page design you created.

-= Mobile Responsive =
+= 📱 Mobile Responsive Page Builder =

 It's easy to create responsive websites in our page builder.
-You can customize responsive presentation of any page element to make it looks perfect on all mobile devices, ensuring your site is mobile-ready.
+You can customize the responsive presentation of any page element to make it looks perfect on all mobile devices, ensuring your site is mobile-ready.

 == Installation ==

-Install and Activate as you would any other plugin
+Install and Activate our page builder from your WordPress admin as any other plugin

 == Frequently Asked Questions ==

 = How to I activate the page builder on a page? =

-When you visit a page you'll see a green "activate editor" button in the bottom right corner, click that and the page will reload in LC mode ( LCPB ).
+When you visit a page you'll see a green "activate editor" button in the bottom right corner, click that and the page will reload with page builder ready to use.

 = Why is the "activate editor" button missing from the homepage =

 In most of the cases, this is because the homepage is not a real WordPress page, it's custom content generated by the theme's index.php.
 Publish a new page and set it as the homepage ( WP Admin > Settings > Reading > Front Page ).
-Now you can use LC on the homepage.
+Now you can use page builder on the homepage too.

 == Screenshots ==

-1. Editor activated on a page
+1. Page builder in editing mode

 == Changelog ==